WOC nursing education programs (WOCNEP) accredited by the WOCN Society.

 PROGRAM DESCRIPTION: The R.B.
 Turnbull, Jr., MD WOC Nursing Education Program was established in 1961, and offers candidates full scope online and on-site courses.

-On-site Education Option: Offered twice a year, the on-site classes are completed in a traditional classroom on Cleveland Clinic's main campus.
-Learning activities include lecture presentations by Cleveland Clinic faculty, skill development, interactive lessons, individual assignments, and a comprehensive final exam.
+On-site Option: Offered twice a year, the on-site classes are completed in a traditional classroom on Cleveland Clinic's main campus.
 Clinical experiences are scheduled with our own preceptors, and include extensive inpatient, ambulatory care, and home care patient populations.
 With one of the highest patient activities in the nation, you will participate in the management of a wide variety of complex care problems that will both challenge and prepare you for your own WOC nursing practice.

-Online Education Option: Offered three times per year, online course work is accomplished within the learning management system, and includes active learning methods through the following courses: Concepts in WOC Nursing, Acute and Chronic Wounds, Fecal & Urinary Diversions, and Urinary & Fecal Incontinence.
+Online Option: Offered three times per year, online course work is accomplished within the learning management system, and includes active learning methods through the following 4 week long courses: Concepts in WOC Nursing, Acute and Chronic Wounds, Fecal & Urinary Diversions, and Urinary & Fecal Incontinence.
 Clinical experiences occur with approved preceptor or at Cleveland Clinic.

 The Emory Clinic, Room AT732